Christopher Malcolm

-Christopher Malcolm (19 August 1946 – 15 February 2014) was a Scottish actor and theatrical producer.
+Christopher Malcolm (19 August 1946 – 15 February 2014) was a Scottish-Canadian actor, theatrical producer, and director.
 He first achieved notoriety for his role as Brad Majors in the original stage production of The Rocky Horror Show.

 Early life and education

-Malcolm was born in Aberdeen and was brought up in Canada after his family emigrated to British Columbia in the late 1940s.
-He attended the University of British Columbia, where he worked and studied theatre.
+Malcolm was born in Aberdeen to William Malcolm, a farmer, and his wife Paddy English.
+He was brought up in Canada after his family emigrated to British Columbia in the late 1940s, with his family running a farm in Vernon.
+He attended the University of British Columbia, where he worked and studied theatre, but later dropped out to co-found the Powerhouse Theatre in Vernon.
+He moved back to the UK at age 19, living with a grandmother in Essex.

 Career

-After university, he returned to the UK and began his professional career with the Royal Shakespeare Company (1966–68).
+Malcolm began his professional career with the Royal Shakespeare Company (1966–68).
 He appeared in at least ten productions and worked with directors including Peter Hall, Trevor Nunn and John Barton.
 Throughout the 1970s, he worked continuously in theatre and film, appearing in many Royal Court productions including the award-winning musical, The Rocky Horror Show creating the role of Brad Majors.
-He appeared in films including The Empire Strikes Back (as Zev Senesca, the Rebel soldier who locates and rescues the stranded Luke Skywalker and Han Solo on planet Hoth), Reds, Ragtime, Superman III, Labyrinth, and Highlander.
+He appeared in films including The Empire Strikes Back (as Zev Senesca, the Alliance pilot who locates and rescues the stranded Luke Skywalker and Han Solo on planet Hoth), Reds, Ragtime, Superman III, Labyrinth, and Highlander.

-In 1978, Malcolm began his producing career with Pal Joey, which was successfully transferred to the West End in 1980 and was nominated for best Musical Revival in the Laurence Olivier Awards.
+In 1978, Malcolm began his producing career with Pal Joey, which was successfully transferred to the West End in 1980 and was nominated for Best Musical Revival in the Laurence Olivier Awards.
 He followed this success with the Best Comedy award in 1981 for Nell Dunn's Steaming, which went on to play for two years at the Comedy Theatre and around the world.
 Other productions in London included Frankie and Johnny, When I Was A Young Girl I Used To Scream And Shout, as well as five Steven Berkoff plays, including Decadence, Greek and Metamorphosis. in 1983 he appeared in Only Fools and Horses as axe murderer Charles Winters.
-Malcolm also played the role of the café owner in The Comic Strip's 1984 film "A Fistfull of Traveller's Cheques".
+Malcolm also played the role of the café owner in The Comic Strip's 1984 film "A Fistful of Traveller's Cheques".

 In 1990, Malcolm co-produced a new production of The Rocky Horror Show at the Piccadilly Theatre, in partnership with Howard Panter of the Ambassador Theatre Group.
 This Olivier nominated production went on to huge success throughout the UK, enjoying 4 nationwide tours over the next 10 years as well as many productions throughout the world.
 He oversaw these productions on behalf of The Rocky Horror Company Ltd, a company formed by the producers and the play's author Richard O'Brien to look after this much loved musical.
 The show finally reached Broadway in 2000 in a Tony Award-nominated production co-produced with Jordan Roth Productions at the Circle in the Square theatre.